reusestore/theme-fuse-react/src/app/main/documentation/material-ui-components/components/modal/modal-ja.md

 <p class="description">The modal component provides a solid foundation for creating dialogs, popovers, lightboxes, or whatever else.</p>

 The component renders its `children` node in front of a backdrop component.
-The `Modal` offers a few helpful features over using just a [`components`](/utils/portal/) component and some styles:
+The `Modal` offers important features:

 -
 -